SspStark/React-Context/README.md

 - We access the Consumer component using dot notation from the context object.
 - We will give a callback function as children for Consumer Component.
 ##### The callback function receives the current context value as an argument and returns a component or a JSX element.
+Look at the to understand the syntax of callback function.